Btx69-jpg/FrontendMobile-FutebolAmador/README.md

 ## English

-> [cite_start]A complete solution to connect players and teams, facilitating the organization of casual and competitive amateur football matches.
+> A complete solution to connect players and teams, facilitating the organization of casual and competitive amateur football matches.

 ### 📱 Product Vision